Hi, I'm Tammy.

 Guiding you through loss, to life.

 How does one become a grief coach?
-For me, it took getting advanced certifications in Coaching, Yoga, Grief Recovery® and The Daring Way™ (developed by Brené Brown).
+For me, it took getting advanced certifications in Coaching, Yoga, Grief Recovery®, The Daring Way™, and becoming a Death Doula.
 But it really all began with a cancer diagnosis and this fascination I’ve always had with the dance between life, death, and rebirth.
 Dark and light.
 Sadness and joy.
 Beginnings and endings.
 The cycles/circles of life.
 There is such beauty in all of it, although we’re taught to only chase the light and fear the dark – but I’ve learned it’s in bravely exploring the shadows, especially when you’re forced to by grief, where the real valuable gold mining is done.

 WHAT I DON’T DO: